Al-Alim

 Patroness of cyclists, Magreglio, near Lake Como.

 You switch to a news show with the president of the United States addressing his followers.
 He threatens the Chinese, the Arabs, the immigrants from Latin America and other regions.
 They are criminals, rapers, murderers.
-They live, he says, in those dirty places like shitholes, and that’s what they want for our cities.
+They live, he says, in those dirty places, "shithole countries".
+They want the same for our cities.

 Another video, now speaking about the supposedly fake process of canonization of Escrivá de Balaguer.
-The unusually expedite way of the process.
-The critical voices that were silenced.
-Documents and witnesses that not included in the cause.
+The unusually expedited way of the process in the Vatican.
+The critical voices were silenced.
+Documents and witnesses were not included in the cause.
 History re-written.
 You don’t want to know.
 You think on tomorrow’s journey.
 The high mountain pass you have to reach to cross the border and visit a new region.
 Another language, religion, politics.
 The heroes honoured with monumental sculptures.
 Sometimes they fall, their heads cut, their names desecrated.
 So many things can change in such a short time.
 You also try to re-write your history, sometimes.
 Stories, pictures.
 Your heart.

 Comments